e2e2a/project-e-commerce/README.md

 - **Music Subject Enrollment**: Streamlines the enrollment process for individuals interested in registering for music subjects offered by Dunamis Music Center, providing easy access to course information and enrollment options.

-- **Inventory Management**: This feature enables the administration to manage all the users offered by the school.

 - **User Management**: Facilitates the management of user accounts and roles within Dunamis Music Center, including professors, administrators, and students.

 - **Product Management**: Provides tools for comprehensive management of music-related products, including categorization, pricing, and promotion.

 - **Order Management**: Facilitates order processing and tracking to enhance operational efficiency and customer satisfaction.

-- **Enrollment Management**: This feature allows for the effective management of all the enrollments taught in the school.

-- **Professor Management**: This feature allows for the effective management of all the professors taught in the school.

 ## Database